mmastrac/jquery-noclickdelay/README.md

 -----

 The script disables the default webkit highlight on elements that are tapped, as this highlight suffers from the 300ms delay.
-Instead adds a "pressed" class to elements that the user taps.
+Instead, the script adds a "pressed" class to elements that the user taps.
 You can use this to offer your own active state UI.